 What Is the Difference Between an Eyebrow Wax and an Eyebrow Design?

-Groucho Marx, Brooke Shields, and Ernie and Burt from Sesame Street all have eyebrows that grab your attention because they are thick and full.
+Groucho Marx, Brooke Shields, and Ernie and Bert from Sesame Street all have eyebrows that grab your attention because they are thick and full.
 Depending on the esthetician, it is either the worst nightmare or an absolute dream to be able to work with thick eyebrows.

 Typically, the fuller the eyebrows, the more potential there is to be able to shape and design them to nicely frame the face and eyes.
 Obviously, if your eyebrows are pencil thin, there is very little, if anything, that can be done to change the shape.